rigelminer/rigel/README.md

               a12 - both

-          `<dual ratio>` is optional, and, if present, must be `rXX` (`dual ratio` coefficient set to `XX`)
+          `<dual ratio>` is optional, and, if present, must be
+          `rXX` (`dual ratio` coefficient set to `XX`), or `hXX` (first algorithm hashrate will drop to `XX`%)

           Comma-separated list of values can be used to set values per-GPU To skip a GPU, set the corresponding value to underscore `_`

           Examples:
-          --dual-mode a1,_,a12:r5,a2
+          --dual-mode a1,_,a12:r5.2,a12:h92,a2
               GPU#0 will mine the primary algorithm
-              GPU#1 will dual mine with default settings GPU#1 will dual mine, dual ratio set to 5 GPU#2 will mine the second algorithm
+              GPU#1 will dual mine with default settings (primary algorithm at 95%) GPU#2 will dual mine, dual ratio set to 5.2 GPU#3 will dual mine, primary algorithm hashrate at 92% GPU#4 will mine the second algorithm

       --temp-limit <LIMIT1,LIMIT2,...>
           Sets GPU thermal limits